-Dental implants are becoming a popular alternative to dentures, bridges and other dental procedures to replace a missing tooth or teeth.
+Dental implants are a popular alternative to dentures for replacing a missing tooth or teeth.
 With careful planning implants can deliver a highly reliable and predictable form of treatment.

 A dental implant is, essentially, a substitute for a natural tooth root and is commonly cylindrical in shape with screw threads on the outside.
 Each implant is placed into a socket carefully drilled at the precise location of the intended 'new tooth'.
 Over a period of several months the implant becomes integrated into the bone and provides a stable platform to support replacement teeth.
 In order to support replacement teeth, dental implants normally have some form of internal screw thread that allows a variety of different components to be fitted.
 When they are fitted these components provide the foundation for the long-term support of crowns, bridges or dentures.